Jelly Roll (singer): Professional wrestling

-Other Media

-Jelly Roll's "Liar" is included as a featured soundtrack song in the video game NASCAR 25.
+On the March 28, 2026 episode of SmackDown, Jelly Roll picked up his first victory in professional wrestling, defeating Kit Wilson.
+Later in the show, Jelly Roll appeared to attempt to break up a brawl between Cody Rhodes and Randy Orton, only to receive an RKO from Orton.
+At WrestleMania 42 on April 18, Jelly Roll made an appearance and delivered an elbow drop to Pat McAfee through the broadcast table to prevent him from interfering in the Undisputed WWE Championship match between Rhodes and Orton.

 Personal life

-Jelly Roll has been married to his wife Alisa DeFord, known as "Bunnie XO", since 2016.
-The couple renewed their wedding vows in 2023.

-He has two children from previous relationships, a daughter, over whom he and Bunnie have full custody, and a son.
+DeFord married Alisa DeFord, known as "Bunnie Xo", in 2016, and the couple renewed their wedding vows in 2023.
+They met while he was performing in Las Vegas.
+He has two children from previous relationships: a daughter, over whom he and Alisa have had full custody, and a son.
+DeFord filed for divorce from Alisa in Williamson County, Tennessee, on May 18, 2026.
+On July 17, 2026, it was reported that the divorce had been finalized earlier that month.

+DeFord is a fan of professional wrestling.
+On the second season of WWE Unreal, it was revealed that DeFord bought two houses in Orlando, Florida, so he could train in professional wrestling at WWE Performance Center properly while continuing to lose weight before his return for SummerSlam 2025.

 Religion

 DeFord returned to his Christian faith when he was 39 and his daughter, who was 14 at the time, expressed an interest in being baptized.
-"I should go see what kind of cult she's going to," he recalled thinking, "because that's kind of how I looked at church at that time.
+"I should go see what kind of cult she's going to", he recalled thinking, "because that's kind of how I looked at church at that time.
 And then I went, and I was reminded of the genuineness that can be in those walls, too.
-I was reminded of the humanity and the compassion and the forgiveness, the love and the community, more than anything watching her and all of her friends there."
-In 2025, he said, "I might wear it a little different than other people, I might say things that other Christians don't think are right to say, but ultimately, I have a heart for God and I have a heart for Jesus”.
+I was reminded of the humanity and the compassion and the forgiveness, the love and the community, more than anything watching her and all of her friends there".
+In 2025, he said, "I might wear it a little different than other people, I might say things that other Christians don't think are right to say, but ultimately, I have a heart for God and I have a heart for Jesus".